MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

 Specific Consuming Requirements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If the messages are posted directly from a source, the exchange used is 'xs_<brokerSourceUsername>'.
+If the notification messages are posted directly from a source, the exchange used is 'xs_<brokerSourceUsername>'.
 To protect against malicious users, administrators should set *sourceFromExchange* to **True**.
-Such messages may not contain a source nor an origin cluster fields
+Such notification messages may not contain a source nor an origin cluster fields
 or a malicious user may set the values incorrectly.